 Optimize Cutting Parameters:

-Fine-tuning your dicing parameters is essential.
+Fine-tuning your sawing parameters is essential.
 This includes setting the cutting speed and feed rate to optimal levels that match the substrate's hardness and the blade's specifications.
 A higher feed rate might increase throughput but can also accelerate blade wear and increase the likelihood of chipping, whereas a slower feed rate might extend blade life but reduce efficiency.

 Employ Step Cutting When Necessary: